 |Overview||Health and Nutrition|

 State policies that promote health, education, and strong families can help the early development and school readiness of America’s youngest citizens.
 These state policies are especially important to low-income families whose young children lack access to the kinds of supports and opportunities that their more affluent peers receive.
-It takes at least twice the official federal poverty level (FPL), or $37,060 for a family of three in 2011, for families to provide the basic necessities that their young children need to thrive.1 Nationally, 10 million children under the age of 6 live in families earning twice the federal poverty level or less.2 The National Center for Children in Poverty’s Improving the Odds for Young Children project shines a spotlight on state variation in the policy commitment to low-income young children and families.
+Nationally, 10 million children under the age of 6 live in families earning twice the federal poverty level or less.1 The National Center for Children in Poverty’s Improving the Odds for Young Children project shines a spotlight on state variation in the policy commitment to low-income young children and families.

 This national profile aggregates the policy choices of the 50 states and the District of Columbia alongside other contextual data related to the well-being of young children.
 The first page presents demographic information on children younger than age 6, and subsequent pages profile the policy context related to their: (1) health and nutrition, (2) early care and education, and (3) parenting and economic supports.
 State specific profiles are also available.